Cloud Security

 The Shared Responsibility Model is a widely used concept amongst cloud vendors that defines who is responsible for keeping data and infrastructure safe and secure.
 It is intended to make it clear to customers where responsibilities start and stop.

 While the model differs slightly between vendors, a common misconception is to overly assume that a cloud vendor is responsible entirely for ensuring security practices are applied and maintained.
-This can create a dangerous sense of overconfidence, assuming the cloud vendor is taking care of all security topics, and is especially difficult to assert across an organisation that might be in a constant state of change.
+This can create a dangerous sense of overconfidence, assuming the cloud vendor is taking care of all security topics, and is especially difficult to assert across an organization that might be in a constant state of change.

 The Divio approach is defined more clearly by abstracting away the configuration of the cloud vendor infrastructure.
-Developers have responsibility over the behaviour of an application deployed on the Divio platform - ensuring it behaves as it should and uses the resources that the Divio platform provides, while Divio manages and provides secure infrastructure - regardless of the cloud vendor being orchestrated underneath.
+Developers have responsibility over the behavior of an application deployed on the Divio platform - ensuring it behaves as it should and uses the resources that the Divio platform provides, while Divio manages and provides secure infrastructure - regardless of the cloud vendor being orchestrated underneath.

 3. Inadequate access management control